mtvaden1/Algeria_Forest_Fires_DS6040/README.md

 **Code Instructions**

-To run the code for this assignment, use the jupyter notebook attached in this repository- *AlgeriaFiresProject.ipynb*
+To run the code for this assignment, use the jupyter notebook attached in this repository- [AlgeriaFiresProject.ipynb](https://github.com/mtvaden1/Algeria_Forest_Fires_DS6040/blob/main/AlgeriaFiresProject.ipynb)

-In order for the code to work, you will need to download [this dataset](https://archive.ics.uci.edu/dataset/547/algerian+forest+fires+dataset) from the UCI Machine Learning Repository and add it to the same directory as the jupyter notebook.
+In order for the code to work, you will need to download [this dataset](https://archive.ics.uci.edu/dataset/547/algerian+forest+fires+dataset) from the UCI Machine Learning Repository and add it to the same directory as your jupyter notebook.

 Additionally, here is the list of libraries and versions that you will need to have installed for the code to function properly: